Other Voices

 Fiona Hill

 Yeah.
-I follow on from what, well, both Lamorna and Jane was saying really, that have fun, explore, listen really widely, listen.
+I follow on from what, well, both Lamorna and Jane were saying really, that have fun, explore, listen really widely, listen.
 There’s so much electronic music out there, listen to as much as you can.
 And then find out how to do it yourself.
 And there’s so much technical information and things that it is really important to know, but it’s also about exploring.
-Say it’s getting that balance right are really opening your ears to the possibilities and discovering your own possibilities, and then knowing your equipment and your software and very technical requirements, but then also knowing the instruments and what the instruments are capable of.
+Say it’s getting that balance right of really opening your ears to the possibilities and discovering your own possibilities, and then knowing your equipment and your software and the technical requirements, but then also knowing the instruments and what the instruments are capable of.

 Alex Manton

 Great.
-Thanks everybody for your time today, and congratulations once again on the other voices kit.
+Thanks everybody for your time today, and congratulations once again on the Other voices kit.

 Jane Sheldon